Expenses without the scandal: tax deductible expenses for IT contractors

 First, some fundamentals.
 For IT contractors working outside IR35, expenses administration is part of taking care of the bottom line, helping to ensure that your outgoings – specifically, your tax bill – are as small as possible.
 Remitted expenses are deducted from gross turnover, reducing the tax that would otherwise have been payable.

-IT contractors working within IR35 will find that only a very limited set of expenses are reclaimable, principally travel/accommodation and some administrative fees.
+IT contractors working within IR35 will find that only a very limited set of expenses are reclaimable, principally only employment related expenses.
 As always when a contract falls within IR35’s remit, obtaining professional advice is highly recommended.

 Key to successfully managing your expenses is understanding what counts as reclaimable business expenditure (allowable expenses).
 Though expenses vary widely, they all have characteristics in common: